seepls/MoneyMatch/README.md

 Project 2:  ( Week 2 + week 3.5  )

 Flag set Up :
-what all to flag
+- what all to flag
-what to look at
+- what to look at (MA) :
-MA :
-Already Working on it
+- Already Working on it, what features to

 Project 3 : (Week 3.5 + 4)